lnxwizard/gnt/README.md

 ```

 # Installation
-`gnt` is supports cross-platform.
+`gnt` will soon support cross platform.
 So, you can use `gnt` in Linux, MacOS and Windows operating systems.

 ## Linux
 Open `Releases` page in the GitHub and download the latest `.tar.gz` file.
 Finally add `gnt/bin` directory to the system path and type: